Toterino/US-image-generation/README.md

 ```

 ### _root_dir_
-The following folder structure was made and the data was inserted in the corresponding folders:
+The following folder structure was made and the data was inserted in the corresponding folders (source is condition, target is gt):
 ```
 training/BUSI/source/
 training/BUSI/target/